Woman Sues Northwestern Medicine After Her Medical Information Was Posted On Twitter

 Graziano filed a lawsuit against Northwestern Medicine Regional Medical Group, her ex-boyfriend David Wirth and his girlfriend, Jessica Wagner.

 “I did not know her,” Graziano said of Wagner.
-She says she also did not know Wirth and Wagner were dating.
+She said she also did not know Wirth and Wagner were dating.

-The suit alleges Wagner, a hospital employee, used her credentials to log in and access Graziano’s medical records, charts and files, and then Wirth posted about procedures and treatments Graziano received at Northwestern Medicine Kishwaukee Hospital on social media.
+The suit alleges Wagner, a hospital employee, used her credentials to log in and access Graziano’s medical records, charts and files.
+Then, Wirth posted about procedures and treatments Graziano received at Northwestern Medicine Kishwaukee Hospital on social media.

 “That point I know, that curiosity intrigued them enough to know more about me, and my name was searched in a database on two separate dates — March 5 and March 6,” Graziano said.

 In a letter from Northwestern Medicine to Graziano, the hospital acknowledges after “a thorough investigation” there was “inappropriate access” to her medical record by an employee on March 5 and 6 of last year.
-The lawsuit says Wagner looked at the records for about 37 minutes and provided them to Wirth.
+The lawsuit said Wagner looked at the records for about 37 minutes and provided them to Wirth.

 On March 5 the lawsuit says Wirth put Graziano’s private information on Twitter.
-A police report says Wagner was fired from Northwestern Medicine because of the incident.
+A police report said Wagner was fired from Northwestern Medicine because of the incident.

 In a video of Wagner being questioned by Bloomingdale Police, she told the officer someone must have used her computer to access the records after she logged in.